Xilinx/Vitis_Libraries/database/docs/src/gqe_guide/kernel_config.rst

 GQE Kernel Configuration APIs
 ******************************

-These APIs are software APIs that can be used to genreate configuration bits for hardware kernels listed above.
+These APIs are software APIs that can be used to generate configuration bits for the hardware kernels listed above.

 .. toctree::
    :maxdepth: 2